Basic examples#

 The measured shots are obtained using pseudo-random number generators of the

-underlying backend (numpy or Tensorflow).
+underlying backend.
 If the user has installed a custom

 backend (eg. qibojit) and asks for frequencies with more than 100000 shots,